yfujis/yfujis.github.io/_pages/home.md

 ---
 ## About

-Hii, you've reached the homepage of Yuki Fujishima!
+Hi, you've reached the homepage of Yuki Fujishima!

 I'm an incoming Neuroscience PhD student at New York University.